Rock'n'roll Etiquette

 Rock'n'roll Etiquette is the seventh studio album by Japanese rock band Guitar Wolf.
 It was released in Japan in February 2000 and in the U.S. on 19 October 2004.
-The U.S. version of the album includes the extra track "The Way I Walk".
+The track listing includes covers of "Route 66" by Bobby Troup and "Sore Loser" by the Royal Pendletons, and the U.S. version of the album also includes a cover of "The Way I Walk" by the Cramps.